MarvinCorro/artisan-take-home/README.md

 - **Messages** (GET, POST, PUT, DELETE)
 - **Conversations** (GET, POST, PUT, DELETE)

+### **Left out features**

+I decided to omit the ability to edit messages that have already been sent, as I felt it was unnecessary for this UI.
+Since users can easily delete messages to backtrack, the edit feature seemed redundant.
+Therefore, I prioritized simplicity and chose to leave it out.

 ---

 ## **If I Had More Time**

 Given additional time, I would have:
 1. Implemented a feature to load and continue previous conversations based on timestamps or older conversation data.
+(Also the ability to delete entire conversations in addition)
 2. Enhanced the chatbot’s functionality for a more dynamic user experience.